Sukju22/Ganji/README.md

 ---

-## 라이선스
-# index.html

-index.html is a free HTML tool.

-Anyone can use, modify, and distribute this file.

 ## License

-This project is licensed under
-Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+`index.html` is a free HTML tool.

-You may:
+You are free to:
-- Use the file
+- Use
-- Modify it
+- Modify
-- Share it
+- Distribute

 You may NOT:
 - Sell this file
 - Sell modified versions of this file

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).

 License details:
 https://creativecommons.org/licenses/by-nc/4.0/